 If there is no valid beneficiary designation on file or your beneficiary is deceased at the time of your death, VRS is required by law to pay benefits according to an order of precedence.
-You designate a beneficiary through your myVRS account.
-You can elect the order of precedence in myVRS instead of naming a beneficiary.

-Part-Time Employment Option Payment
+Part-Time Employment

 Part-time employment is typically 80% or less of full-time employment.
 Employers, not VRS, classify positions as full time or part time and define the hours applicable to each classification.